texus/TGUI/README.md

 =======================================

 TGUI is a cross-platform modern c++ GUI library.
-Although originally a library for SFML, it now also has backends for SDL and GLFW (using OpenGL for rendering).
+Although originally a library for SFML, it now also has backends for SDL and GLFW.

 For more information, take a look at the [website](https://tgui.eu).